Mathilde Tantot Goes Nude As She Sips Wine In Sizzling Instagram Update

 Mathilde Tantot thrilled her 5.4 million Instagram followers with her latest update, a sexy post in which she went completely nude.
-She didn’t include a geotag on her post, but she appeared to simply be spending some time outdoors in the same spot she’s shared many pictures in before.
+She didn’t include a geotag on her post, but she appeared to be spending some time outdoors in the same spot where she’s shared many pictures before.

-Mathilde kicked off the smoking hot post with a snap that was cropped just below her bust, so that only her upper body was visible in the shot.
+Mathilde kicked off the smoking-hot post with a snap that was cropped just below her bust, so that only her upper body was visible in the shot.
 In one hand, she held a glass of white wine.
 The other hand went to her chest, and she covered up a portion of her breast while staring at the camera with a seductive expression.

 Her long blond locks tumbled down her back in tousled waves, and several strands framed her face, with a few even falling in front of her face.
 She appeared to have no makeup on in the naturally stunning shot.

 She followed that picture up with a snap that showcased her sun-kissed body from the back.
 That picture was also cropped so that only her upper body was in the frame, but there was still plenty for her fans to love.

 Mathilde wore a pair of gold hoop earrings, and kept her glass of wine in her hand as she posed for the camera.
 She positioned her arm so that a slight glimpse of side boob was available, and her lips were parted as she smoldered for the camera.

 Mathilde finished off the sexy Instagram update with a snap that flaunted more of her nude physique.
 In the third and final shot, she kept the wine glass in her hand, and had her hand positioned over her chest so that just a hint of side boob was visible.

-However, the picture was taken from a slightly further away perspective, so that not only was her topless upper body visible, but a tantalizing peek at her lower body as well.
+However, the picture was taken from slightly further away, so that not only was her topless upper body visible, but a tantalizing peek at her lower body as well.
 Her pert rear took center stage in the final shot, with some of her tan lines visible.

-Mathilde’s followers couldn’t get enough of the post, and it racked up over 169,100 likes within just 47 minutes, include a like from her sister Pauline Tantot.
+Mathilde’s followers couldn’t get enough of the post, and it racked up over 169,100 likes within just 47 minutes, include a like from her sister, Pauline Tantot.
 The post also received 856 comments within less than an hour.

 “Your body is on fire,” one fan said, and included a flame emoji in the comment to illustrate his point further.

 “Beyond gorgeous.
-To be quarantined with you…” another follower added.
+To be quarantined with you…,” another follower added.

 “Woah, this is Stunning, let me get back up off the floor,” another fan commented.

-Mathilde isn’t afraid to flaunt her incredible body for her fans, and often poses in a wide variety of sexy pieces.
-Earlier this month, as The Inquisitr reported, she rocked a pair of tiny shorts and a semi-sheer white top that she went braless under.
+Mathilde isn’t afraid to flaunt her incredible body for her fans, and she often poses in a wide variety of sexy pieces.
+Earlier this month, as The Inquisitr reported, she rocked a pair of tiny shorts and a semi-sheer white top as she went braless.